Fergus Hume: Personal life

 Hume settled back in England, first in London, but after a few years in Thundersley, Essex at Church Cottage, probably at the invitation of the Reverend Thomas Noon Talfourd Major.
 Hume lived in Thundersley for thirty years, publishing in excess of 130 novels, plus several collections – most of them mystery stories, though he never recaptured the success of his first novel.
 He also wrote lyrics to songs composed by his brother-in-law, Charles Willeby, and book reviews for literary journals including The Bookman.

 The 1911 census lists him as ‘author’, aged 51, and living at Church Cottage, Thundersley, which consisted of six rooms.
 He had a housekeeper, Ada Louise Peck, a widow of 69.
 He regularly travelled to Italy, France, Switzerland and other European countries.

 When the Rev Talfourd Major died in 1915, Hume had to leave Church Cottage.
 He moved to ‘Rosemary Cottage’, 34 Grandview Road, Thundersley, where he lived with John Joseph Melville and his wife.
 Melville was a metallurgical chemist by profession, with a special study of alchemy.

+Hume is now presumed by scholars to have been homosexual.
+Transgressive themes imbue his work; he lived for years with actor Philip Beck; maintained close friendships with a number of men who are suspected and known to have been homosexual, including the Rev. Talfourd Major; and was blackmailed by Antonio Bollars, a black Shakespearean actor who was later imprisoned for indecent assault on a male.
+Bollars was part of a gang who included fellow actor Gordon Lawrence, who was arrested in drag at the 1888 International Exhibition.

 Hume was reputed to be deeply religious and intensely private and known to avoid publicity, but in his later years he lectured at young people's clubs and debating societies.
 He died at Thundersley on 12 July 1932 and lies in an unmarked grave next to an actress and the Rev Maley.
 All he left in his will were some small items, like a horse blanket and a pipe.
 His estate was valued at £201.